thiemok/ros_rccar/README.md

 The Project uses the Raspberry Pi Servo board v3, which is available here http://electronics.chroma.se/

 Currently driving is possible via ros *geometry_msgs/Twist* to *rc_car/cmd_vel* or via joystick using *joystick_control_node*.
-**The throttle is currently a bit broken, mind the following things when driving**
-Braking from neutral reverses
-Forward from neutral after reversing invokes reversing timeout and requires steadily pushed throttle
-Switching to reverse requires neutral throttle after reversing timeout is elapsed.

 ### Control via rc_car/cmd_vel
 Use linear.x for throttle (to drive in reverse use negative values), linear.y is used for braking and angular.z for steering.